Build faster footwork with agility ladder drills for men: beginner drills, sport-specific exits, over-40 safety cues, and a 4-week plan.

 Speed Hurdles

-Useful when you want more knee lift, stiffness, and sprint-prep rhythm.
+Useful when you want more knee lift, stiffness, and sprint-prep rhythm after basic ladder patterns are clean.

 - Better for power rhythm